 In fact, the online thrifting market is growing so fast it can be hard to keep up with the best stores.

 That way you can shop with confidence every time.
-Thrift store chic has never been more attainable.
+Online vintage thrift store chic has never been more attainable.

 There’s no doubt about it – the competition for the top thrift shop is fierce.